aistomin/jenkins-sdk/README.md

 [Jenkins XML API](https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API)
 that is going to help developers to manipulate Jenkins instance using it's API.
-This SDK can be useful for developers who creates CI scripts or other environment software that needs to read information of Jenkins, trigger builds etc.
+This SDK can be useful for developers who creates CI scripts or other environment software that needs to read information from Jenkins, trigger builds etc.

 ## How to contribute?